slimgroup/Software.SEG2020/rizzuti2020SEGuqavp/README.md

 # Parameterizing uncertainties with deep invertible networks, an application to reservoir characterization

-This repository reproduces the results presented in the above named 2020 SEG abstract.
+This repository reproduces the results presented in the corresponding SEG2020 abstract.

 ## Dependencies